fbpx

 Grows in full sun to light shade, in well-drained to moderate moist soils.
 Will withstand frost.

 This species does tend to self-seed, so it is best not to plant it near areas of natural bushland to prevent it from establishing unwanted populations.
-It can be found growing in areas such as Sydney sandstone woodlands.
+It can be found growing in areas such as Sydney sandstone woodlands and it thrives along motorways and highways.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.